 Packet Pick-up for the Quantico 12K will be located at the National Museum of the Marine Corps (1775 Semper Fidelis Way, Triangle, VA, 22172) on Friday, August 25 from 9:00 a.m. to 5:00 p.m.

 Runners are encouraged to attend Packet Pick-up prior to event day.
 Runners must bring the official E-Card to Packet Pick-up.
 E-cards will be emailed prior to Packet Pick-up.

 For runners unable to attend Packet Pick-up, proxy pick-up is an available option.
 Runners may designate an individual to obtain their bib and event materials.
-The individual picking up the bib for a registered runner must present a hard copy of the completed e-Card with a copy of the runner’s photo ID, as well as a copy of his/her ID.
+The individual picking up the bib for a registered runner must present a hard or digital copy of the completed e-Card with a copy of the runner’s photo ID, as well as a copy of his/her ID.
 Please be sure to obtain the runner’s preferred shirt size.
 E-Cards are emailed to the registered runner before the event.
 Parents may sign waiver and retrieve packets for their children under 18 years of age.

 There will be limited event morning Packet Pick-up available at the event site.
 Extended wait times to obtain a packet on event morning could delay participation in Quantico 12K.

 The official Quantico 12K participant bibs feature the timing device attached to the reverse side of the bib.
 These must remain in place for proper timing to occur.